Drexel Summer Break in Haiti: Creative Writing Intensive

 -Activities with the children of Love Orphanage

--Creative writing workshop with local emerging writers
+-Creative writing workshops with local emerging writers

 -Guest lectures/workshops with several Haitian Authors